-The study soughtto establish the impact of staff competency on effective management of budgets in County Governments in Kenya

-From the analysis in Table 8, it was demonstrated that the mean score for the five statements set to measure the impact of staff competency on effective management of the budget ranged between 3.701299 and 3.883117 with the statement 'The county government has an effective system of staff recruitment and selection in place to ensure only the best applicants are selected for the job' contributing the highest mean (mean score =3.883117, SD=0.8425217) while 'The budget staffs working with the county government have the requisite qualifications and experience to perform their roles in management of the budget posting the lowest score (mean score =3.701299, SD= 1.000854)
+The study sought to establish the impact of staff competency on effective management of budget in County Governments in Kenya.
+From the analysis in Table 8, it was demonstrated that the mean score for the five statements set to measure the impact of staff competency on the effective management of the budget was on the higher side.
+This was an indication that staff competency had an impact on effective management of budget in county governments in Kenya with the third statement 'The county government has an effective system of staff recruitment and selection in place to ensure only the best applicants are selected for the job' contributing the highest mean; while 'The budget staffs working with the county government have the requisite qualifications and experience to perform their roles in management of the budget' posting the lowest mean score.

-From the analysis in table 7, a summary of the five statements that were administered to measure the impact of staff competency on effective management of budget in county governments and their responses were tabulated.
-The findings indicated that 47% and 23% of the respondents agreed and strongly agreed respectively that staff competency had an impact on effective management of the budget in county governments in Kenya.
-These comprised of

-70% of all the respondents who participated in the study which was a strong indicator that staff competency has an impact on effective management of the budget in county governments in Kenya.
+From the analysis in table 7, a summary of the five statements that were administered to measure the impact of staff competence on effective management of budget in county governments and their responses were tabulated.
+The findings indicated that majority of the respondents agreed and strongly agreed that staff competency had an impact on effective management of the budget in county governments in Kenya.
+The results obtained on individual coefficients indicated that staff competency had a positive and significant relationship on effective management of the budget in county governments in Kenya.